WATOLINK/mind-speech-interface-ssvep/README.md

 ## Offline SSVEP Data Collection

-To run the offline data-collection demo, copy and paste the following command.
+To run the offline data-collection demo, copy and paste the following commands:
 ```python
     cd mind-speech-interface-ssvep
 ```